BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

     Step 3: Print 1st, 4th and 5th column
     Step 4: Output the result into a new file

-This simple example can be written in bash below (Don't worry that you don't understand all of it yet.
+This simple example can be written as a bash script below (Don't worry that you don't understand all of it yet.
 That will come later):

     #!/bin/bash